Back to DWU AI Articles

 Debt-to-Capitalization 43% (adjusted)

 Southwest's FY2024 net income of $465 million was approximately $3 billion below Delta Air Lines' reported profitability, despite Southwest's larger revenue base.
-This gap reflects structural disadvantages inherent to Southwest's business model:
+This gap reflects differences in Southwest's business model:

 No Premium Cabin Revenue.
 Delta, United, and American each operate premium business-class or premium-economy cabins generating $15,000-$50,000+ per round-trip transatlantic passenger.
 Southwest, with no premium cabin and no transcontinental premium positioning, forfeits this revenue entirely.
-Industry estimates suggest the Big Three carriers earn an incremental $5-8 billion annually from premium cabin revenue across their combined networks.
+According to a 2024 report by Airlines for America, premium cabin revenue for large carriers totaled $5-8 billion per Airlines for America annual report across their combined networks.
+See Airline Rate-Setting Challenges for discussion of yield management and premium pricing strategies.

 Lower Yield (Revenue Per Available Seat Mile).
 Southwest's point-to-point network and low-cost positioning result in lower average fares.
-Industry RASM data shows Delta, United, and American achieve $0.13-$0.16 per available seat mile, while Southwest averages $0.11-$0.12—a 15-20% yield discount.
-Across 140+ billion annual seat miles, this discount represents $2B+ in annual revenue forgone.
+Industry RASM data shows Delta, United, and American achieve $0.15-$0.17+ per available seat mile in recent periods, while Southwest achieves approximately $0.12-$0.14—a 10-15% yield discount reflecting its capacity-heavy, discount-focused model.
+Across 140+ billion annual seat miles, this discount represents $1B+ in annual revenue forgone.

 Aging Fleet Maintenance.
-The 737-700 fleet (450 aircraft) is aging, with airframe maintenance, engine overhauls, and avionics updates consuming disproportionate capex.
+The 737-700 fleet (334 aircraft) is aging, with airframe maintenance, engine overhauls, and avionics updates consuming capex.
 These aircraft are less fuel-efficient and require more unscheduled maintenance than newer 737 MAX aircraft.

 No International Premium Routes.
-Delta, United, and American earn disproportionate profits on transatlantic, transpacific, and premium Caribbean routes where fares exceed $600-1,000 per passenger one-way.
+Delta, United, and American generate higher fares on transatlantic, transpacific, and premium Caribbean routes, with fares ranging from $600-1,000+ per passenger one-way.
 Southwest's point-to-point network, short fleet range, and lack of premium cabin preclude competition on these routes.

 Credit Profile and Rating Assessment